State and Local Policy Database

 Incentives for High-Efficiency Vehicles List All

 The Department of Natural Resources and Environmental Control, Division of Climate, Coastal & Energy offers monetary incentives for alternative fuel vehicles.
 The Delaware Clean Vehicle Rebate Program offers rebates to Delaware residents and businesses for the purchase of new alternative fuel vehicles such as battery electric and plug-in hybrid electric passenger vehicles.
-The program offers rebates of up to $2,500 for new battery electric passenger vehicles with a purchase price not exceeding $60,000.
-To compliment the vehicle program, rebates of up to $7,000 are also available to help fund electric vehicle charging stations for commercial public access, workplace, multifamily dwellings, and fleet.
-Additionally, through the Clean Vehicle Rebate Program, the Department also offers rebates of $20,000 for new qualifying heavy duty CNG class 7 or 8 vehicles (GVW >26,000 pounds).
-Altogether, there is $2,000,000 available in funding for clean vehicle and infrastructure rebates during the 2020 funding round which is set to expire on December 31, 2020, but is expected to be renewed for additional funding.
+The program offers rebates of up to $2,500 for new battery electric passenger vehicles with a base MRSP below $40,000.
+New battery electric vehicles with a base MSRP between $40,000 and $50,000 receive a $1,500 rebate.
+New plug-in hybrid vehicles with a base MSRP below $50,000 receive a $1,000 rebate.
+The program offers rebates of $2,500 for used battery electric vehicles with a purchase price not exceeding $40,000.
+The program also offers rebates of $1,000 for used plug-in hybrid vehicles with a purchase price not exceeding $40,000.

 Equitable Access to TransportationList All